guip97/ProceduralRecoilAnimationSystem/README.md

 3. Get access to the official Discord server and YouTube video tutorials!

 # 🚩 Have an issue?
-The system isn't perfect yet, so there can be some bugs and issues.
+The system isn't perfect yet, so bugs are can may be expected.
 If you found a bug, [Issues](https://github.com/guip97/ProceduralRecoilAnimationSystem/issues) section is exactly what you need.

 Before creating a new "Issue", try to follow theses rules:
-- Ask your question on the official Discord server
+- Ask your question on the official [Discord](#-justgottheplugin?) server
 - Make sure you've read [Wikis](https://github.com/guip97/ProceduralRecoilAnimationSystem/wiki) carefully
 - Make sure your case is unique
 - Provide essential info: